 Management Certification

 <<Provide narrative review.
-For example: “The form HUD-9839-ORCF, Management Agent Certification, provided in the application package indicates a management fee of XX percent of the residential, commercial and miscellaneous income collected, which is in line with industry standards for projects of this size.
+For example: “The Form HUD-9839-ORCF, Management Agent Certification, provided in the application package indicates a management fee of XX percent of the residential, commercial and miscellaneous income collected, which is in line with industry standards for projects of this size.
 The term of the agreement is for XX-years.
 The stated fee and term match those stated in the management agreement.
 The fee calculations on page 4 are coordinated with the underwriting conclusions.”>>

 Conclusion